+Updated for 2021.
 Each year when my wife is asking for Christmas gift ideas for me I try to include some waterfowl hunting goodies.
 So here’s some of the favorite gifts I’ve asked for (and gotten) over the years.
-I’m skipping things like guns, decoys, and waders because I think those things are a little more personal and I would not want my wife trying to navigate all the decision points around them.
+I’m skipping things like guns, decoys, and waders because I think those things are a little more personal and I would not want someone else trying to navigate all the decision points around them.

 There should be stuff in here for any budget, so have at it!

 If you’re looking for stocking stuffers now can be a good time to add some hand warmers to your list.
 Chances are your hunter is running out by this time of the season.
 I use the large HotHands (buy in bulk for $25) that last up to 18 hours because we hunt for long periods of time.
 They’re also great when we watch kids sporting events.
 You can also go for fancier ones, such as this Zippo lighter fueled hand warmer ($15).
 I would stay away from the electric one and electric gloves, as they seem to fail quickly in wet conditions.
 Finally, you can get your hunter this hand muff ($38).
 Mine is older and different than the one I’ve linked to.
 But the new one is what I would choose if I wanted to replace the one I have .

 While all duck hunters would like you to think they know exactly what kind of bird they have in the hand, sometimes identifying them can be challenging, especially in early season when their plumage hasn’t come in.
 This spiral bound waterfowl identification guide fits in a sandwich bag and tucks neatly into a pocket in my blind bag.
 The guide pays particular attention to the bill of the birds, which I’ve found to be the easiest way to identify most of them.

 Lightweight Hunting Mask ($14)